 Author: Mike Bayer

 This talk describes why SQLAlchemy has always been called a "toolkit", detailing the software construction mindset for which SQLAlchemy was designed to be used with.
 The talk refers to this as the "Hand Coded" approach, and has an emphasis on user-created patterns and conventions, along with explicit exposure of relational structures.
-This talk describes how SQLAlchemy abides by the complimentarity principle of automation, allowing the library's work to be exposed as a series of transparent automation tools, rather than as an opaque wall hiding the details.
+This talk describes how SQLAlchemy abides by what has been described as the complimentarity principle of automation (not to be confused with the more common physics term), allowing the library's work to be exposed as a series of transparent automation tools, rather than as an opaque wall hiding the details.

 SQLAlchemy - an Architectural Retrospective - presented at PyGotham 2011 ¶